hove-io/transit_model/ntfs2gtfs/README.md

 * `--input` is the path to a folder containing NTFS data format
 * `--output` is the path to a folder where the GTFS will be exported

-Get more information about the available options with `--help`.
+Get more information about the available options with `ntfs2gtfs --help`.

 ## Specifications